Responding to injustice and building an inclusive church

 Support Networks

 You can join the UKME/Global Majority Heritage network.
-The Church of England seeks to support people of Global Majority Heritage (GMH)/ UK Minoritised Ethnic (UKME) clergy, ordinands and lay ministers and leaders to join an ethnocultural communications network.
+The Church of England seeks to support people of Global Majority Heritage (GMH)/ UK Minoritiy Ethnic (UKME) clergy, ordinands and lay ministers and leaders to join an ethnocultural communications network.

 To learn more and register visit the Church of England website.
 You can also download and share the registration poster.